AliceO2Group/AliceO2/run/SimExamples/HepMC/README.md

 - `HepMC.eventsToSkip=number` a number events to skip at the beginning of each file read.

+- `HepMC.prune=boolean` if true, then prune events of particles that are not
+  - beam particles (status = 4),
+  - decayed (status = 2), nor
+  - final state (status = 1)

+  This reduces the event size.
+How much depend on the event generator.
+Use with caution, as it can potentially corrupt the event structure (though measures are taken to minimise that risk).

+  In the future, we may want more granular control of which particles to keep.
+For example, we could have the keys

+  - `HepMC.keepStatus=list-of-status-codes`
+  - `HepMC.keepPDGs=list-of-pdg-numbers`

 - `HepMC.version` - when reading the events from files, this option is no longer needed.
 The code itself figures out which format version the input file is in.
 If executing a child process through